EMS - Electronic

 Dictionary Option

-and specialized medical and legal dictionaries are also
+of business, and specialized medical and legal dictionaries are also available.

 Text Print Control Language